softsyst/sdr_tcpip/README.md

 - 8- and 16-Bit I/Q data selectable
 - BiasT
 - Binary is included in the QIRX download package.
+### Version 0.13
+Change of the conversion 16Bit->8Bit.
+The 16Bit samples as delivered from the libairspy.dll are first converted to their native 12Bit format, and then have their least four bits discarded.
+- Please note that V0.13 is NOT compatible with QIRX V2.x, only with QIRX V3.x.
+- With QIRX V2.x, please continue to use the V0.12, as contained as binary in that QIRX package.

 ## Build
 ### Windows